Hillforts in Britain

 Hillforts in Britain refers to the various hillforts within the island of Great Britain.
 Although the earliest such constructs fitting this description come from the Neolithic British Isles, with a few also dating to later Bronze Age Britain, British hillforts were primarily constructed during the British Iron Age.
 Some of these were apparently abandoned in the southern areas that were a part of Roman Britain, although at the same time, those areas of northern Britain that remained free from Roman occupation saw an increase in their construction.
 Some hillforts were reused in the Early Middle Ages, and in some rarer cases, into the later medieval period as well.
 By the early modern period, these had essentially all been abandoned, with many being excavated by archaeologists in the nineteenth century onward.

-There are around 3,300 structures that can be classed as hillforts or similar "defended enclosures" within Britain.
+There are around 3,300 structures that can be classed as hillforts or similar defended enclosures within Britain.
 Most of these are clustered in certain regions: south and south-west England, the west coast of Wales and Scotland, the Welsh Marches and the Scottish border hills.
 British hillforts varied in size, with the majority covering an area of less than 1 ha, but with most others ranging from this up to around 12 ha in size.
 In certain rare cases, they were bigger, with a few examples being over 80 ha in size.

-Various archaeologists operating in Britain have criticised the use of the term "hillfort" both because of its perceived connection to fortifications and warfare, and because not all such sites were actually located on hills.
-Leslie Alcock believed that the term "enclosed places" was more accurate.
-J. Forde-Johnston commented on his preference for "defensive enclosures".
+Various archaeologists operating in Britain have criticised the use of the term hillfort both because of its perceived connection to fortifications and warfare, and because not all such sites were actually located on hills.
+Leslie Alcock believed that the term enclosed places was more accurate.
+J. Forde-Johnston commented on his preference for defensive enclosures.

 Nomenclature

-The spellings "hill fort", "hill-fort" and "hillfort" are all used in the archaeological literature.
+The spellings hill fort, hill-fort and hillfort are all used in the archaeological literature.
 The Monument Type Thesaurus published by the Forum on Information Standards in Heritage lists hillfort as the preferred term.
-They all refer to an elevated site with one or more ramparts made of earth, stone and/or wood, with an external ditch.
+They all refer to an elevated site with one or more ramparts made of earth, stone, or wood, with an external ditch.
 Many small early hillforts were abandoned, with the larger and greater ones being redeveloped at a later date.
 Some hillforts contain houses.

 Similar but smaller and less defendable earthworks are found on the sides of hills.
 These are known as hill-slope enclosures and may have been animal pens.